FadedCantCode/Fabrica-RUNE/docs/roadmap.md

       Done 2026-06-17: `groq_qwen` (Alibaba's Qwen3-32B, on Groq) vs `mistral` (Mistral Small, on Mistral's own infrastructure) — see result recorded below.
 Correlation:
       0.999, with zero retries or rate-limit interference during the run.
+- [ ] Record actual correlation coefficients, not just the synthetic test in this repo's history.
+If correlation is weak or negative, say so and revise the heuristic weights in `divergence_linter.py`, or scrap the specific signals that don't hold up.
 - [x] Replace the lexical-overlap (Jaccard) divergence proxy with embedding-based semantic similarity.
 Done 2026-06-17 (`validate_linter.py`, `sentence-transformers`'s `all-MiniLM-L6-v2`, runs offline, no API key).
 Empirically confirmed working